badgeir/ule/README.md

 a multiple of 1, and the game ends either when the height reaches a lower threshold -10 (losing condition), or a high threshold 10 (victory condition).

-In Unity, create a new scene and make sure you have the unityproj/Assets/ULE directory imported in your projected, either by opening the example project (unityproj), or by copying it into the Assets folder in your project.
+In Unity, create a new scene and make sure you have the unityproj/Assets/ULE directory imported in your project, either by opening the example project (unityproj), or by copying it into the Assets folder in your project.

 Create a new Cube shape.
 The cube will have a Vector Sensor and a Discrete Motor attached to it.
 In the Inspector menu, with the Cube selected, add a new C# script, and name it HeightSensor.